AstraZeneca/runnable/docs/concepts/executor.md

 ## Parameterized definition

-As with any part of the magnus configuration, you can parameterize the configuration of Mode to switch between Mode providers without changing the base definition.
+As with any part of the magnus configuration, you can parameterize the configuration of executor to switch between execution providers without changing the base definition.

 Please follow the example provided [here](../dag/#parameterized_definition) for more information.